evapoehlmann/In-Out/README.md

 This repository is in association with my bachelor's thesis investigating individual differences in the articulatory in-out effect.
 We did so by employing a Bayesian modelling approach.

-# Some notes for transparency and readability
+# Some notes on readability and what this code does

 Model specifications can be found in the respective STAN files (one_model.stan and u_model.stan for the main analysis).
 An overview can also be found in the model specification.qmd-file.